windows-2048/windows-2048.github.io/README.md

-# Open Source Developer Masha Novedad
+# Open Source Developer Masha Novedad, the author of The Fastest Mouse Clicker for Windows

 ## My Projects